Table of Contents

 Can a Spider Bite Kill a Dog?

-You don't typically have to worry about a spider doing serious harm to your dog.
+You don't typically have to worry about a spider doing severe harm to your dog.

 Because spiders don't actively hunt your pets, any bites will typically be accidental.
 But that doesn't mean you never have to worry if a spider bites your dog.